Difficult hike to a small mountain lake offering great panoramic views of Tusheti.

 Description of the route

-Follow a dirt road - after a while, it takes almost 180° turn and a meadow appears to the left.
+Follow a dirt road - after a while, it takes almost 180° turn and a meadow appears to the left (with Tsokalta village being not far ahead).
 Leave the road, turn left and hike up, towards the forest.

 There is no path on the pasture, but it starts once you reach the trees.